List of Raising Hope characters: Sabrina Collins

-Sabrina Collins played by Shannon Woodward, Jimmy's co-worker at Howdy's despite coming from a rich family.
+Sabrina Marie Chance (née Collins) played by Shannon Woodward, Jimmy's co-worker at Howdy's despite coming from a rich family.
 She spends most of her time drawing on cantaloupes and mixing up the cereals and soup cans.
 In Season 1, Sabrina immediately catches Jimmy's attention, but she has a boyfriend, Wyatt, who is studying Finance in New York.
 In the season two episode, Jimmy's Fake Girlfriend, she breaks up with Wyatt after realizing how selfish he is, and starts dating Jimmy.
 In season three, she marries Jimmy and they move into her grandmother's old house.
 In Squeak means Squeak, she reveals that she is worried about her ability to be a parent to Hope, but after Hope calls her "mommy", she becomes more confident in herself.
 After acting as her mother for close to a year, Sabrina legally adopts Hope in the season four episode, Adoption.
 She is extremely nearsighted but usually wears contact lenses.

 Maw Maw

 Barbara June "Maw Maw" Thompson played by Cloris Leachman.
 Virginia's 84-year-old grandmother, Jimmy's great-grandmother, and Hope's great-great-grandmother, who owns the American Craftsman house at 3300 Bradley Avenue where the Chances all live.
 Maw Maw appears to have dementia and has only short-lived moments of lucidity in which she can be very helpful or very angry about the entire family living in her house.
 Her moments of lucidity are random, and each member of the household has revolving "dibs" on a task they would like her to accomplish during these times.
 A "Special Guest Star" in Season 1, in subsequent seasons her billing read, "And Introducing Cloris Leachman as Maw Maw," joking about Leachman's decades-long career in comedy.
-Leachman also played the character of Norma June, Maw Maw's long-estranged, presumed deceased 104-year-old mother, in the Season 3 finale, "Mother's Day", in which both women argue, then reconcile, after which Norma June passes away peacefully in the bathroom.
+Leachman also played the character of Norma June, Maw Maw's long-estranged, presumed deceased (even Norma June believes she is dead) 104-year-old mother, in the Season 3 finale, "Mother's Day", in which both women argue, then reconcile, after which Norma June passes away peacefully in the bathroom.
 For the first season, Leachman was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.